-We usually don't do much, but I will be making my special dark chocolate, healthy-ish brownies.
-These are chocolaty and they get kind of fudgy after they are refrigerated for a few hours.
-I've had one warm from the oven too and let me tell you - AMAZING.
-LOVELY.
-LOVE IT.
+These chocolaty brownies get deliciously fudgy after they are refrigerated for a few hours.
+I've had one warm from the oven too and let me tell you - fantastic.

 Ingredients